mediaexplorer74/NEmulator/README.md

 ﻿# NEmulator, or C# NES Emulator

+My fork of CodeSourcerer's Emulator project.
+Goal: little RnD (video / audio subsystems coding)

+## A few words from the author
-This is my NES emulator written in C#.
-A great deal of this is based on an emulator that can be found [here](https://github.com/OneLoneCoder/olcNES).
+"This is my NES emulator written in C#.
+A great deal of this is based on an emulator that can be found [here](https://github.com/OneLoneCoder/olcNES)."

 ## Building
-I use Visual Studio 2019 Community Edition while developing this project, so if you have it available you can simply open the solution file - otherwise you will have to add in the appropriate project files into your own solution.
+I use Visual Studio 2022 Preview (Community Edition) while developing this project, so if you have it available you can simply open the solution file - otherwise you will have to add in the appropriate project files into your own solution.

-For now, you will need to also include [csPixelGameEngine](https://github.com/CodeSourcerer/csPixelGameEngine) in your solution.

 ### Windows
 Try to use the NESEmulatorApp for the main/default project...